hsuan9522/kobo-reading-calendar/README.md

 Since the data in the AnalyticsEvent table may disappear in some situations, it's not a bug if you can't find your previous reading statistics.

-The only way to stop the touch event on Kobo is to shut down the Kobo process, but this leads to a long restart time and isn't user-friendly.
-Therefore, the reading calendar only displays an image cover on the screen; beneath it, Kobo remains active.
+The only way to stop the touch event on Kobo is to shut down the Kobo process, but this leads to a long restart time and is not user-friendly.
+Therefore, the reading calendar only displays an image cover on the screen; underneath it, Kobo remains active.
 You need to remember the previous screen and its button placement before opening the calendar.
 This ensures that when you want to close the calendar, you can simply touch the button to open a fullscreen dialog or book.
-After that, the screen will refresh, and the calendar will close.
+After that, the screen will refresh, and the calendar will be closed.

+** Carefull, I only have a Kobo Nia, so I tested the function on it and have no idea how other models will perform.

 ![enter image description here](https://raw.githubusercontent.com/hsuan9522/kobo-reading-calendar/master/image/calendar.png)

 ### 資料夾結構
 ```
-├── data // 執行 copyAnalytics.sh，存放匯出的資料
+├── data // Save the exported data.
-│   ├── YYYY-MM.json // 計算同一天內單一本書的閱讀時間(分)
+│   ├── YYYY-MM.json // monthly data
-│   ├── fake.json // 假資料
+│   ├── fake.json // mock data
 │
-├──  fonts // 字體資料夾
+├──  fonts // font folder
-│   ├── msjh.ttc // 中文字體，python 畫圖的時候會需要
+│   ├── msjh.ttc // font (Chinese, for example)
 │
-├── image //
+├── image // output image
-│   ├── calendar.png // 輸出結果範例圖
+│   ├── calendar.png
 │
 ├── Analytics.sqlite
-├── copyAnalytics.sh // 截取 kobo 的 content、AnalyticsEvent 兩張表
+├── copyAnalytics.sh // calculate reading statistics
-├── readingCalendar.sh // 執行 python
+├── readingCalendar.sh // run Python
-├── readingCalendar.py // 畫日曆的主要檔案
+├── readingCalendar.py // create reading calendar
-├── readingCalendar_local.py // for local
+├── readingCalendar_local.py // for local testing
-├── success.py // for nickelMenu chain_success
+├── success.py // for NickelMenu's chain_success
-├── config // nickelMenu's config
+├── config // NickelMenu configuration
 ```

 * **Analytics.sqlite**
-    > 用來分析 KoboReader.sqlite 的資料。

-        Analytics:
-        截取 KoboReader 裡 AnalyticsEvent table。

-        Books:
-        截取 KoboReader 裡 content table。

-        TimeInfo:
-        存執行 copyAnalytics.sh 時間及上面兩張最後更新時間的 Table。
+    > Used for analyzing KoboReader.sqlite and storing data related to AnalyticsEvent and content.

+        Analytics: Related to the AnalyticsEvent table.

+        Books: Related to the content table.

+        TimeInfo: Stores running time and update time.

 ## Install:
 1. Install [all-in-one package](https://www.mobileread.com/forums/showthread.php?t=254214) (FBInk and other stuff)